-Bamboo fails testing the connection to a Git Repository when configured to use an outbound HTTP Proxy server
+Bamboo fails the connection to a Git Repository even when configured to use an outbound HTTP Proxy server

 Still need help?